germes/de-ds-replicated-log/readme.md

 + logging is implemented for all essential stages
 + the total order for all messages across the system is guaranteed with some assumptions
 + deduplication is implemented with some assumptions
++ implemented possibility to provide *write concern* parameter to specify how many ACKs the master should receive from secondaries before responding to the client
 + blocking the client if message delivery is delayed

 #### Assumptions
 1. To preserve consistency we consider that it is not possible to have gaps in the keys
 2. It is not possible to override the already saved message
 3. It is not required to block access to internal system endpoints from the outside
+4. If the *write_concern* parameter is not provided it is equal to ALL by default (ALL = 3 in default system state)

 #### Requirements
 Docker should be installed on your system.
 Local IP 0.0.0.0 and ports 8000, 8001, 8002 should be free to use.

-#### Run and testing
+#### Run

 Need to run the following command to start the replicated log system

     docker-compose up --build

+By default system contains 3 nodes:
++ 0.0.0.0:8000 - Master
++ 0.0.0.0:8001 - Secondary 1
++ 0.0.0.0:8002 - Secondary 2

+#### Logging
-Log file will be created here: log/app.log
++ log file will be created here: log/app.log
++ log file state is preserving by default, please clear it manually if necessary
++ records from different nodes in the log file may not be ordered by time

+#### Testing

 The following commands can be used for testing the distributed log system
 Note: all commands contain default IP address and port for each server